GoogleChrome/web.dev/src/site/content/en/blog/web-codecs/index.md

 ,
 [Media Source API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Source_Extensions_API),
  and [WebRTC API](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) add up to a rich tool set for recording, transferring, and playing video streams.
-While solving these high-level tasks, the existing APIs don't let web programmers work with individual components of a video stream, such as frames and unmuxed chunks of encoded video or audio.
+While solving certain high-level tasks, these APIs don't let web programmers work with individual components of a video stream such as frames and unmuxed chunks of encoded video or audio.
 To get low level access to these basic components, developers have been using web assembly to bring [video and audio